um-grex/grex-docs/content/english/connecting/data-transfer/_index.md

 ## File transfer clients with GUI
 ---

-There are many file transfer clients that provide convenient graphical user interface.
+There are many file transfer clients that provide convenient graphical user interfaces.

 Some examples of the popular file transfer clients are